 Over 70% of women are unaware of their reconstructive options

-Your best option for breast reconstructive surgery is highly dependant upon your body and specific needs.
-During your consultation, Dr. Sadeghi and Dr. Allen will discuss the options that are best suited to you and the popular option of the perforator flap breast reconstruction in which the breasts are rebuilt using existing fatty tissue from another part of your body – usually the abdomen, thighs or buttock area.
+Your best option for breast reconstructive surgery is highly dependent upon your body and specific needs.
+During your consultation, Our doctors will discuss the options that are best suited to you and the popular option of the perforator flap breast reconstruction in which the breasts are rebuilt using existing fatty tissue from another part of your body – usually the abdomen, thighs or buttock area.

 Autologous Tissue Breast Reconstruction is for patients who have their new breast constructed using bodies own fat instead of an artificial implant.
 The tissue may come from your abdomen, buttock or thighs and consists of only fat and skin without the need to sacrifice important muscles.
 These leading-edge procedures are becoming the benchmark of breast reconstruction in the United States and have been performed in Europe for many years with excellent results.
 Over the years, the procedures have been refined to provide patients with a more natural result.

 - Deep inferior epigastric perforator (DIEP) flap: This procedure allows the surgeon to only use the fat and skin from the abdominal wall in your lower abdomen for your breast reconstruction based on its deep blood supply.
 Abdominal muscle is left intact, to allow you to continue to use the abdominal muscles to maintain their core strength.

 - Superficial inferior epigastric artery (SIEA) flap: This procedure allows the surgeon to only use the fat and skin from the abdominal wall in your lower abdomen for your breast reconstruction based on its superficial blood supply.
 Again abdominal muscle is left intact, to allow you to continue to use the abdominal muscles to maintain their core strength.